Skip to main content

 Estrogen Serotonin and Dopamine

 Estrogen, particularly estradiol, is a powerful modulator of both the serotonin and dopamine systems.
 Serotonin is central to regulating mood, sleep, and appetite.
-Estrogen supports the by influencing its production and by modulating its receptors.
+Estrogen supports the serotonin system by influencing its production and by modulating its receptors.
 When estrogen levels are optimal, serotonin signaling is generally more efficient, contributing to a sense of well-being.

 Estrogen also influences the dopamine system, which is the engine of motivation, reward, and focus.
 It can enhance dopamine release and regulate the density of its receptors, directly impacting drive and cognitive function.